-The PDP-8/S is the first full-scale, general-purpose, core-memory digital computer selling for under \$10,000; it is designed for data handling and for controlling complex process system.
+The PDP-8/S is the first full-scale, general-purpose, core-memory digital computer selling for under \$10,000; it is designed for data handling and for controlling complex process systems.

 The PDP-8/S has the same size memory, the same input/output capabilities, the same extensive set of standard options as the PDP-8.
 Both use the same software.
 The difference between the two machines is in speed and physical size.
-The PDP-8/S adds in 36 microseconds compared with an add time of 3.0 microseconds for the PDP-8.
-The basic 12-bit-word PDP-8/S features an 8-microsecond, 4096-word, expandable core memory; a comprehensive software package, including FORTRAN; and an ASR-33 Teletype.
+The PDP-8/S adds in 36 micro-seconds compared with an add time of 3.0 microseconds for the PDP-8.
+The basic 12-bitword PDP-8/S features an 8-microsecond, 4096-word, expandable core memory; a comprehensive software package, including FORTRAN; and an ASR-33 Teletype.
 Although the PDP-8/S combines a fully parallel core memory and input/output facility with a serial arithmetic unit, the machine appears to be fully parallel to the user.
 Flexible, high capacity, input/output capabilities of the computer operate a variety of peripheral equipment.
-In addition to the standard teletype and perforated tape equipment, the system can operate in conjunction with most of the optional devices offered in the PDP-8 family line.
-Equipment of special design is easily adapted for connection into the PDP-8/S system.
+In addition to the standard teletype and perforated tape equipment, the system can operate in conjunction with most of the optional devices offered in the PDP-8/S system.
 The computer need not be modified to add peripheral devices.

-Word length: 12 bits Memory: 4096 to 32,768: cycle time 8.0 microseconds Add Time: 36 microseconds In-Out Transfer Rate: 1,500,000 bits per second Standard I/O Devices: Printer-keyboard with paper tape punch and reader.
+Word Length: 12 bits Memory: 4096 to 32,768: cycle time 8.0 microseconds Add Time: 36 microseconds In-Out Transfer Rate: 1,500,000 bits per second Standard I/O Devices: Printer-keyboard with paper tape punch and reader